 “You gotta walk through the Courtyard to get to the Hammond”

-In the winter of 2013, Jake and I purchased our first multifamily property, a twenty-five unit with tons of “potential”.
+In the winter of 2013, Jake and I purchased our first apartment complex, a 25-unit with tons of “potential”.
 It had taken us two solid years of rejection and negativity to get to this point.
 We felt as if a weight had been lifted off our shoulders when we assumed ownership, but little did we know that the real work was about to begin.

-In this article, I want to show you how to purchase your first multifamily property by exhibiting the “Patience, persistence but willing to walk away” mentality and how to locate value-adds in a deal.
-I want to highlight our progression from a rundown twenty-five unit to an attractive 156 unit apartment complex using the identical investing framework.
+In this article, I want to show you how to buy your first apartment complex by exhibiting the “Patience, persistence but willing to walk away” mentality and how to locate value-adds in a deal.
+I want to highlight our progression from a rundown 25-unit to an attractive 156-unit apartment complex using the identical investing framework.

 On our first deal, we were unfamiliar with Cap Rates and Cash on cash returns, two benchmarks that we utilize when analyzing a deal.
 Our experience with commercial loans was minimal, and managing a “big” property was foreign to us.
 To sum it up, we were the classic newbies that lacked experience but more than made up with enthusiasm and the will to work.
 We thought we were buying the Taj Mahal, yet in reality the property was a mixture of cottages, duplexes and a six-unit motel.

 Jake affectionately termed the property “The crack den,” and not because of all of the deferred maintenance.